TraekWells/personal-site/content/bookshelf/the-almanak-of-naval-ravikant.md

 I enjoyed the second half of the book titled "Happiness" much more than the first half.
 I think it's because happiness is much more important to me than building wealth is.
 (I'm also better at being happy).

 > The three big ones in life are wealth, health, and happiness.
-We pursue them in that order, but their imporantance is reverse.
+We pursue them in that order, but their importance is reverse.

 There's a chapter in the book titled "Happiness is Learned" which is a personal favorite of mine.
 In this chapter, he talks about how being unhappy is really just humans with desires they haven't achieved yet.
 One passage in particular: